pebreo/pebreo.github.io/begin/Bonus-lightbulb-moment.md

 ## Lightbulb moment: SI can be our new electricity

+In the book, I explain that, LLMs are amazing.
+They're not perferct and I write sbout that in the book too.

+What I didnt a chance to write in the book is that SI can be our new electricity.

 So, what dont we understand?
 Memory, cinsciousness, black-box mature of status quo AI.